 These wonderful rocks are created by erosion.
 Rainwater effects on the various types of stone.
 At the bottom you see soft tufa surmounted on hard limestone.
 The rain creates the strangest, but wonderful stone pillars.

 People have lived in this extreme landscape for thousands of years.
 Literally in it.
-Here you see cave dwellings, cave churches, and even entire villages under the ground.
+You see cave dwellings, cave churches, and even entire villages under the ground.
 With a striking number of works of art by the then residents.

-Anyone walking around here will look around in amazement.
+Anyone walking around will be amazed.
 The landscape is bare, wild, and colourful at the same time.
 And it has countless shapes that seem unnatural.
 This unreal world is often called a fairytale world.
 With many legends about fairies who are said to live in the cones.

-Göreme is a city and an open-air museum.
-And that in a landscape of thousands of stone chimneys.
+Göreme is a city and an open-air museum, in a landscape of thousands of stone chimneys.
 It has therefore been declared a national park.
-It is a perfect place as a base, although it can get busy here.
+It is a perfect place as a base for trips, although it can get busy.
 But you have to see this city with its many churches full of frescoes.

 This church is named after the drawings of grapes that can be admired in the church.
 Its meaning is not entirely clear, although it may refer to grape cultivation in the various valleys.

 Again, the name comes from one of the drawings in the church.
-Although there are also numerous other simple symbols to be seen here, indicating that both churches are among the older ones in the area.
+Although there are also numerous other simple symbols to be seen, indicating that both churches are among the older ones in the area.

 In this church, you will find many images of deer.
 The role of the church is not fully known.

 A total of more than 40 underground cities have been discovered in Cappadocia.
 Which have been used forever.
 Roman tombs and a grain mill of the Hittites have been found.
 But they are best known for the Christians, who fled into these hiding places in times of danger.
 They also expanded the cities further.